 Simon Mayor is one of the world's leading mandolinists as well as a fine fiddle player, guitarist, composer and wit.
-His live performances are a riot of humourous anecdotes and off-the-cuff wit alongside dazzling musicianship.
+His live performances are a riot of humorous anecdotes and off-the-cuff wit alongside dazzling musicianship.

 - Arran Festival